 However I do think the conflict over whether or not to stay on earth is handled better in the Lost in Space episode as Doctor Smith truly does lose it at the thought of going back into space.
 Rimmer and Kryten are ultimately convinced a little too easily to go back.
 You actually almost feel sorry for Smith for once, as he makes it back to earth, his dream for years, but just a few decades too early.
 Still overall I liked the Red Dwarf episode better.

 9/Best episode with evil versions of the main characters

 Demons and Angels

 Lost in Space wins this.
 I love Demons and Angels and the evil cross dressing sado masochistic Rimmer who seems to have a homosexual attraction to Lister (which considering he is made from Rimmer means these feelings must come from Rimmers mind.
-That plus the fact that Lister has a homoerotic dream about Rimmer in series 7 makes me wonder at times what the true nature of their relationship is) is one of the most hilarious moments in either series.
+That plus the fact that Lister has a homoerotic dream about Rimmer in series 7 makes me wonder at times what the true nature of their relationship is.)

-Star Trek’s was the deepest taking us deep into the alternate society, whilst Doctor Who’s was the most frightening showing us the alternate versions of the main characters and the entire alternate world die, whilst Lost in Space’s was the most humorous and the most whimsical and surrealist too.
+Star Trek’s was the deepest taking us into how the alternate society works, whilst Doctor Who’s was the most frightening showing us the alternate versions of the main characters and the entire alternate world die.
+Whilst Lost in Space’s was the most humorous, whimsical and surrealist too.